 STUART A. "STU" HALSAN, State Senator; JAMES E. WEST, State Senator; TOM BRISTOW, State Representative.

-Advisory Committee: CHUCK SAUVAGE, Washington State Common Cause; C. MONTGOMERY "GUMMIE" JOHN-SON, Port Ludlow; CARL MAXEY, Spokane; LAWRENCE KENNEY, President, Washington State Labor Council, AFL-CIO; JACKIE BATTSON, Bellingham.
+Advisory Committee: CHUCK SAUVAGE, Washington State Common Cause; C. MONTGOMERY "GUMMIE" JOHN-SON, Port Ludlow; CARL MAXEY, Spokane; LAWRENCE KENNEY, President, Washington State Labor Council, AFL-CIO: JACKIE BATTSON, Bellingham.

-HOUSE JOINT RESOLUTION 4220

 Note: The ballot title and explanatory statement were written by the Attorney General as required by law.
 The complete text of House Joint Resolution 4220 begins on page 17.
 Vote cast by the 1987 Legislature on final passage: HOUSE: Yeas, 86; Nays, 11; Absent or not voting, 1.
 SENATE: Yeas, 33; Nays, 16; Absent or not voting, 0.

-Shall the constitution be amended to permit a 15 year state-wide special property tax levy exclusively for school construction purposes?

-The state constitution limits tax levies upon real and personal property by the state and all taxing districts, except port districts and utility districts, in any one year to in the aggregate not more than one percent of true and fair value of such property.
-This constitutional limit on property taxation

-HJR 4220 is needed to assure adequate schools for our would fund approved projects on the waiting list within state.
+Statement for HJR 4220 is needed to assure adequate schools for our would fund approved projects on the waiting list within state.
 Public school construction is funded by a combination of local and state monies.
 On the average, the state supports about one-half of the cost of each construction project.
 The local school district voters provide the balance through property taxes or bond issues.

-SCHOOL CONSTRUCTION FUNDS ARE INADEQUATE

-For the past twenty years state support for school construction has been met through the sale of timber from trust lands.
-Three major factors make this level of construction support inadequate:

-- 1. Statewide enrollment growth necessitates new class- - 2.
-The value of trust timber has declined 50 percent in the past four years. - 3.
-Our existing school buildings are wearing out.
+SCHOOL CONSTRUCTION FUNDS ARE INADEQUATE For the past twenty years state support for school construction has been met through the sale of timber from trust lands.
+Three major factors make this level of construction support inadequate: 1.
+Statewide enrollment growth necessitates new classrooms 2.
+The value of trust timber has declined 50 percent in the past four years.
+3. Our existing school buildings are wearing out.

-SCHOOL PROJECTS AWAIT STATE FUNDING

-Projects representing \$300 million have secured the local share and are awaiting state funds.
+SCHOOL PROJECTS AWAIT STATE FUNDING Projects representing \$300 million have secured the local share and are awaiting state funds.
 Some of these projects have been waiting since 1984 and without the passage of HJR 4220 they may still be waiting through the 1990's.

-HJR 4220 WILL PROVIDE FOR OUR CHILDREN'S FUTURE

-This constitutional amendment allows for a state property tax levy that will not exceed 35 cents per \$1000 of assessed value and will not be collected for longer than 15 years.
+HIR 4220 WILL PROVIDE FOR OUR CHILDREN'S FUTURE This constitutional amendment allows for a state property tax levy that will not exceed 35 cents per \$1000 of assessed value and will not be collected for longer than 15 years.
 The money would be used solely for school construction purposes.
-Projected revenue from the proposition President, Washington Education Association.
+Projected revenue from the proposition seven years.

-seven years.
 In addition, monies deposited into a permanent endowment will provide an ongoing source of funding for future school construction needs.

-There are currently over 750,000 children in kindergarten through grade twelve.
+Shall the constitution be amended to permit a 15 year state-wide special property tax levy exclusively for school The state constitution limits tax levies upon real and personal property by the state and all taxing districts, except port districts and utility districts, in any one year to in the aggregate not more than one percent of true and fair value of such property.
+This constitutional limit on property taxation There are currently over 750,000 children in kindergarten through grade twelve.
 By 1999, enrollment will grow to over 900,000 students.
 Our children deserve safe, healthful, and uncrowded schools.
+Rebuttal of Statement against Official Ballot Title:

+construction purposes?

+The law as it now exists:

 YES, HJR 4220!
 The opposition's argument is misleading.
-In politics, it is called "smoke and mirrors."
+In politics, it is called "smoke and mirrors." • HJR 4220 does not tamper with the Constitution.

-- HJR 4220 does not tamper with the Constitution. - HJR 4220 will be directed by the voters to exist for - · Nobody likes increases in property taxes.
-But the longer it takes to fix schools, the more it will cost -- pure and simple. - HJR 4220 does not interfere with local levies.
+· HJR 4220 will be directed by the voters to exist for 15 years.
+Period.
+Nobody likes increases in property taxes.
+But the longer it takes to fix schools, the more it will cost - pure and simple. · HJR 4220 does not interfere with local levies.
 The opposition mixes apples and oranges.
 Vote YES!
+For additional information, call (206) 448-7348.